civican/legisinfo/42-1/bills/C-44/bill_text.md

   **(1)** Paragraph 207(1)(a) of the Act is replaced by the following:

-    unless there is a valid reason **for not doing so**, give at least four weeks notice in writing to the employer **before the day on which the leave is to begin**; and
+    unless there is a valid reason for not doing so, give at least four weeks notice in writing to the employer before the day on which the leave is to begin; and

   **(2)** Subsection 207(2) of the Act is replaced by the following:

     **(1.1)** If there is a valid reason for not providing notice in accordance with paragraph (1)(a), the employee shall notify the employer in writing as soon as possible that the employee intends to take a leave of absence.

-    **(2)** Every employee who intends to take or who is on a leave of absence from employment under section 206 or 206.1 shall **provide** the employer **with** notice in writing **of** at least four weeks of any change in the length of leave intended to be taken, unless there is a valid reason why that notice cannot be given, **in which case the employee shall provide the employer with notice in writing as soon as possible**.
+    **(2)** Every employee who intends to take or who is on a leave of absence from employment under section 206 or 206.1 shall provide the employer with notice in writing of at least four weeks of any change in the length of leave intended to be taken, unless there is a valid reason why that notice cannot be given, in which case the employee shall provide the employer with notice in writing as soon as possible.

 ### Section 265

 Subsection 207.2(4) of the Act is replaced by the following:

-**(4)** The employer may, in writing and no later than 15 days after an employee's return to work, require the employee to provide a certificate issued by a medical **doctor**, as defined in subsection 206.3(1), attesting to the child's hospitalization.
+**(4)** The employer may, in writing and no later than 15 days after an employee's return to work, require the employee to provide a certificate issued by a medical doctor, as defined in subsection 206.3(1), attesting to the child's hospitalization.

 ### Section 266

   **(1)** Subsection 207.3(3) of the Act is replaced by the following:

-    **(3)** If the length of the leave taken under any of **sections 206.3 to** 206.5 is more than four weeks, the notice in writing of any change in the length of the leave shall be provided on at least four weeks' notice, unless there is a valid reason why that cannot be done.
+    **(3)** If the length of the leave taken under any of sections 206.3 to 206.5 is more than four weeks, the notice in writing of any change in the length of the leave shall be provided on at least four weeks' notice, unless there is a valid reason why that cannot be done.

   **(2)** Subsection 207.3(5) of the Act is replaced by the following:

-    **(5)** If an employee who takes a leave of more than four weeks under **any of sections 206.3 to** 206.5 wishes to shorten the length of the leave but does not provide the employer with four weeks' notice, the employer may postpone the employee's return to work for a period of up to four weeks after the day on which the employee informs the employer of the new end date of the leave.
+    **(5)** If an employee who takes a leave of more than four weeks under any of sections 206.3 to 206.5 wishes to shorten the length of the leave but does not provide the employer with four weeks' notice, the employer may postpone the employee's return to work for a period of up to four weeks after the day on which the employee informs the employer of the new end date of the leave.
 If the employer informs the employee that their return to work is postponed, the employee is not entitled to return to work until the day that is indicated by the employer.

 ### Section 267